 “When your eye (vision) is single (focused,) your body is full of light.
 But when your eye is clouded (unclear) your body is full of darkness.
 And if the light that is in you is darkness, how great is that darkness!”

 When Jesus spoke about “one big thing,” he wasn’t talking about category dominance.
-He was talking about the joy of having a purpose, and the passion that follows.
+He was talking about the joy of having a purpose.

-But your passion does not motivate your customers.
+But your focus, clarity and passion do not motivate your customers.
 They have passions and motives of their own.